Internet hub (links to web pages, mainly YouTube channels):

 Regarding the election process: The groups are facilitated to communicate and meet up before voting.
 Group members participating in communication are all expected to vote, so they are disqualified if they decide not to.
 The randomly selected people are automatically put into groups, which means someone could be voted into power, in their absence, without even knowing they had been randomly selected.
 By default, information on them is given to their group members, so that they can make informed decisions to vote for them.
 Regarding group size: I imagine 10 people per group as the default.
 A group size of, for example, 100, would require more meetup time.
 Whereas a 10-person group could do with a 15-minute meet, a large group would spend hours together, likely eating together and going through a sequence of social activities.

-Elections are be a process of finding, connecting and filtering people.
+Elections are a process of finding, connecting and filtering people.
 The more people that are randomly selected, the better, because the bigger the election process will be, relative to the population size, and therefore, the more that useful ideas and people will be drawn into power.
 No segment of the population (e.g. children, prisoners) should be excluded.

 Given that the voting groups are proximity-based, the election process starts local and then zooms out and out, connecting people from farther away.
 Someone may, for example, have "their" street favourite, neighbourhood favourite, town favourite, regional favourite, etc. Local governments can be made out of this, and there can be a hierarchy of governments.
 A favourite will primarily concern themselves with the area that voted for them.